kypes/klposter/tasks/tasks.md

 ### Acceptance Criteria

-1. The scheduler runs at regular intervals (e.g., every minute)
+1. The scheduler runs at regular intervals (e.g., every minute) ✅
 2. Scheduled posts are automatically sent to Discord when their time arrives
 3. Post status is updated to "PUBLISHED" after successful dispatch

 ### Technical Notes

-- Log scheduler activity for monitoring
+- Log scheduler activity for monitoring ✅
 - Test with a few dummy scheduled posts
+- Properly handle mock database mode ✅

 ---